AdaGold/react-tic-tac-toe/README.md

 ## Wave 1

-Update `Square`, `Board` and `App.js` to respond to click events on the squares.
+Update the `Square`, `Board`, and `App` components to render the grid of squares.

+`App` should pass to `Board` a 2D array of JavaScript objects and Board should use that to render an array of `Square` components.

-Each `Square` component should take 3 props.
+Each `Square` component should take 2 props at this stage.

 - `id` the Id of the square
 - `value` the value being displayed in the square
-- `onClickCallback` a callback function to call when the `Square` is clicked on.

-When the user clicks first clicks on a square it should set the square's value to the proper `x` or `o` depending on the current player's turn.

 We have provided you a function `generateSquares` which generates a 2D array of JavaScript objects with Ids and values (blank strings).
 These should be used to provide data to `Board` and `Square` via props.

 ## Wave 2

+For Wave 2 you should add the functionality to change the value of a square when the user clicks on it.

+To do so you will need to pass a callback function from `App` to `Board` and on to each square.

+- `onClickCallback` a callback function to call when the `Square` is clicked on.

+When the user clicks first clicks on a square it should set the square's value to the proper `x` or `o` depending on the current player's turn.

+## Wave 3

-For wave 2, you will add the game logic to detect if a player has one or if there is a tie (all squares filled and with no winner).
+For wave 3, you will add the game logic to detect if a player has one or if there is a tie (all squares filled and with no winner).
 To do this you will complete the `checkForWinner` method and display the winner in the `header` section.
 The game should also cease responding to clicks on the board if the game has a winner.

-## Wave 3
+## Wave 4

-For wave 3 you will add a button to the `App` component to reset the game and clear all the game squares.
+For wave 4 you will add a button to the `App` component to reset the game and clear all the game squares.

 ## Optional - Deploy on the web